openHPI/codeocean/LOCAL_SETUP.md

   brew install docker
   open /Applications/Docker.app/
   ```
-- Install nginx and adopt its config to forward requests to the **RAW** docker UNIX socket (see [this issue](https://github.com/docker/for-mac/issues/1662) for more details):
+- Install nginx and adopt its config to forward requests to the **RAW** docker UNIX socket (see [this issue](https://github.com/docker/for-mac/issues/1662) for more details).
+Only required for macOS!
   ```shell script
   brew install nginx
   ```